ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 1. **Connect Pixy to PC via USB:**
    - Install PixyMon v2 from [pixycam.com](https://pixycam.com)
-   - Launch PixyMon and connect Pixy camera
+   - Launch PixyMon and connect the Pixy camera

 2. **Train Color Signatures:**
    - Click "Program" → "Blocks" → "Color Connected Components"
    - Select "Signature 1" (Green pillars):
-     - Aim camera at green pillar from 0.5–1.5 m
+     - Aim the camera at the green pillar from 0.5–1.5 m
      - Click "Teach signature 1" and select green color
      - Repeat 5–10 times from different angles/distances
    - Select "Signature 2" (Red pillars):
-     - Repeat process for red color
+     - Repeat the process for the red color
      - Ensure signatures are distinct (RGB ranges don't overlap)

 3. **Adjust Brightness Settings:**
-   - Aim camera at track under competition lighting
+   - Aim the camera at the track under competition lighting
    - If brightness is too high/low, adjust via "Settings" → "Camera"
    - Target: Histogram shows balanced distribution

 4. **Test Detection:**
-   - Point camera at pillars and verify detection
+   - Point the camera at the pillars and verify detection
    - Verify X, Y coordinates are accurate in PixyMon display
    - Adjust HSV ranges if false positives occur

 5. **Save Configuration:**
    - Click "Program" → "Save to flash"
-   - Configuration persists even after power cycle
+   - Configuration persists even after a power cycle

 ### Ultrasonic Sensor Calibration

 **Procedure:**

-1. **Position sensors perpendicular to wall:**
+1. **Position sensors perpendicular to the wall:**
-   - Mount on robot front (left and right)
+   - Mount on the robot front (left and right)
-   - Ensure sensors face wall at 0° angle
+   - Ensure sensors face the wall at a 0° angle
    - Deviation > 5° causes measurement errors

 2. **Test range accuracy:**